davimmt/study/resumos/aws-ai-practitioner.md

 - **Bedrock Model Distillation**: Transfer knowledge from larger teacher model to smaller, more efficient student model
 - **Bedrock Prompt Caching**: Cache prompts to reduce latency and costs for repeated or similar queries
 - **Provisioned Throughput**: Reserved dedicated capacity with predictable costs, required for fine-tuned models

+**Amazon Titan Models**
+- **Amazon Titan Multimodal Embeddings G1**:
+  - Generates embeddings for both text and images
+  - Enables multimodal search (search by text or image)
+  - Captures semantic meaning across modalities
+  - Used with OpenSearch for semantic search capabilities

 **Amazon Q**
 - AI-powered assistant for business and development